KimBug29/Health_Fitness/README.md

 ## General Info - Project Description
 ***
  * The data analysis project was written in VS Code with Jupyter Notebook and Seaborn for data visualization.
  * Use of pandas, seaborn, and matplotlib to perform various analysis of two (or more) data sets.
 Data visualization uses Seaborn charts.
- * While constructing this project I faced a steep learning curve with the various technologies, specifically use of kernals when running the code.
+ * While constructing this project I faced a steep learning curve with the various technologies, specifically use of kernals when running the code in conda.

  ## Project Features